 Featured Blog posts have a few elements to help make them stand out from a stripped-down news post.
 Longform posts get more polish with a full-width custom hero graphic or video and pullout quotes and additional relevant imagery through the post.
 Keeping the text column at a friendly width really helps with legibility, especially with the longer articles.

 Featured Blog posts have a few features to help make them stand out more than the stripped-down news posts (see also detail close-up below).
 The long-form posts get a little more polish with a full-width custom hero graphic or video.
 Keeping the text column at a friendly width really helps with legibility, especially with the longer articles.
 Minimize outgoing links in the story; rather than have visitors leave the article, links of interest are featured at the end of the story, which keeps users from bouncing in the middle of the article.

 Staff pages – overview and individual staff pages

-A conscious effort was put into the staff pages because this area was quite weak in the previous version of the website.
+A conscious effort was put into the Staff pages because this area was quite weak in the previous version of the website.
 More than ever, both potential and current clients want to know who’s working on their projects.
 This warms them up to the people that will be in those all-too-important face-to-face meetings.
-A design company is nothing without it’s staff, and the individual crew pages are completely customizable so that the employee can share as much, or as little as they’d like of their life outside of the office.
+A design company is nothing without its staff, and the individual crew pages are customizable so that the employee can share as much, or as little as they’d like of their life.

 The careers page showcases Tugboat’s convenient studio location and culture as reasons why you’d want to join the Tugboat team.
 We built a Google map that featured many craft breweries, food trucks, restaurants, and amenities such as MEC that reinforce this neighbourhood as a stronghold for creatives.